mattermost/docs/source/process/bug-fix-release.md

 1. QA Release Manager:
     - Post this checklist in Release Checklist channel
     - Review [contributions](https://github.com/mattermost/mattermost-webapp/graphs/contributors) since last release's Code Complete for Webapp, Server, Docs, Mobile, Redux, Desktop and API Reference repos and queue a list of MVP candidates in alphabetical order to the MVP Discussion channel.
-[See example](https://community.mattermost.com/core/pl/h3gy69h5ujfpzedtxmsnjfubko).
+[See example](https://community.mattermost.com/core/pl/h3gy69h5ujfpzedtxmsnjfubko)
-    - Review submitted NOTICE.txt PRs for any new libraries added from dev, and ensure they are cherry-picked to feature release branch.
+    - Review submitted NOTICE.txt PRs for any new libraries added from dev, and ensure they are cherry-picked to feature release branch
     - Post a reminder in the French Localization channel about the due date for translations, which is T-5 working days.
 [See example](https://community.mattermost.com/core/pl/7wqx4zehotgu7efhmbz51mxfqa
+    - Start posting a list of release bugs in the Release Discussion channel
-2. PM - For each team:
+2. PMs - For each team:
     - Draft Changelog in a WIP PR with updates for highlights, feature additions, known issues, compatibility updates for deprecated features, config.json, [database changes](https://github.com/mattermost/mattermost-server/blob/master/store/sqlstore/upgrade.go), [API changes](https://github.com/mattermost/mattermost-server/commits/master/model/client.go), and [WebSocket event changes](https://github.com/mattermost/mattermost-server/blob/master/model/websocket_message.go#L13); [see example](http://docs.mattermost.com/administration/changelog.html#compatibility)
     - Update [Upgrade Guide](http://docs.mattermost.com/administration/upgrade.html#upgrade-guide) with any special notes for upgrading to the new version, including breaking changes or deprecated features in the release
 ).
-    - Prepare outline for release announcement based on team's work.
-This includes an outline, benefits, order of major features, and which features have an accompanying screenshot.
-Review outline with devs and QA in your team
+    - Prepare outline for release announcement based on team's work and review outline with devs and QA in your team
 3. PM Release Manager:
-    - Review release outline together with other PMs and decide order of features for release announce.
+    - Review release outline together with other PMs and decide order of items for release announce.
 After review, send outline to Marketing who works on release announce draft.
-[See example](https://oss.mattermost.com/mattermost/pl/5t459hruhfd7bpi46tnf8zq8yo).
+[See example](https://oss.mattermost.com/mattermost/pl/5t459hruhfd7bpi46tnf8zq8yo)

 ### C. (T-minus 14 working days) Release Bug Testing